-We know that the people in our family, school and peer group affect the person we become.
-In addition, the mass 1. \\\\\, particularly TV, affects our social development.
+n addition, the mass 1, particularly TV, affects our social development.
 Since every person's experiences and environment are somewhat different, does this mean that all people are completely distinct from one another?
-Or are there some 2. \\\\\\ that all people share?
-For example, do people the world over share similar feelings, and do they express them in the same way?

-In fact, scientists have concluded that people throughout the world experience six basic emotions: anger, fear, disgust, happiness, surprise, and sadness.
+Or are there some 2 that all people share?
+For example, do people the world over share similar feelings, and do they express them in the same way? n fact, scientists have concluded that people throughout the world experience six basic emotions: anger, fear, disgust, happiness, surprise, and sadness.
 Moreover, people everywhere can easily recognise these emotions in the same distinctive facial expressions.
-This 3. \\\\\\ similarity means that much of our emotional life is universal - rather than culturally variable - and that the display of emotion is biologically programmed rather than determined by our environment.
+This 3 similarity means that much of our emotional life is universal - rather han culturally variable - and that the display of emotion is biologically programmed rather han determined by our environment.
 But even if the reality of emotions is rooted in our biology, there are three ways in which emotional life differs throughout the world.
-First, what causes a specific emotion to 4. \\\\\\ from one society to another.
+First, what causes a specific emotion to 4 from one society to another.
 Whether people define a particular situation as an insult (causing anger), a loss (causing sadness) or a mystical event (provoking surprise) depends on the cultural surroundings of the individual.

-Second, people 5. \\\\\\\\ to the norms of their culture when displaying emotion.
+Second, people 5 to the norms of their culture when displaying emotion.
 Every society has rules about when, where and to whom an individual may show certain emotions.
 For instance, people in the United States typically expect children to express emotions to parents, although adults are taught to guard their emotions in front of children.
+Third, a society 6 how people cope with emotions.
+Some societies encourage he expression of feelings, while others require a calmer 7 of behaviour.
+Societies also display significant male/female differences on how to greet friends; whether they hug, kiss or simply shake hands.
+In northern Europe, most people consider emotional expression as feminine, expected of women but less in men.
+In other societies, however, this 8. typing of emotions is less pronounced or even reversed.